theasteve/photo_generator/README.md

 After reading the Flickr API documentation I was able to get these data by adding a field `extras:` to which I passed a string with the data I needed to fetch as follows:
 `"count_comments,tags, url_m"`

-# Time Constraint

-I spent about 8 hours working on this project.
-At first, I found myself with a code which I felt had a bunch of dependencies and wasn't readable.
-I also took some time reading the documentation.

-After refactoring, I feel that the current code follows object-oriented design principles.
-The used of classes and separating the functionality of each API I felt it was necessary in order to manage dependencies.

-One thing I worried is that I over-engineer by adding an extra class(TweetConverter) instead of using the Twitter Object building methods.
-I thought that was the right decision since not all the building methods of the Tweeter Object return by the Twitter API had the functionality I needed in order to meet the specific criteria described in the directions.